Self-Evident/OneFileCMS/readme.markdown

 Lastly, always remember that some of the most important security measures concern user behavior - such as avoiding the use of un-encrypted wifi connections...

-# Current stable version: 3.2.0

-- 3.0+ : "Full" version - uses svg icons
+- 3+ : "Full" version - uses svg icons
-- 2.0+ : "Lite" version - uses no icons.
+- 2+ : "Lite" version - uses no icons.

 --------------------------------------------------------------------------------